Configuring SSHD Authentication

 Pluggable Authentication Modules

 The PAM configuration files are handled sequentially at the time of authentication.
 This means that the order in which these settings are place is crucial to how they are interpreted by PAM.
 Be careful to understand what each line does and where is should be placed, or you could end up being locked out from your server due to a configuration error.

-Upon starting an Ubuntu 19.04 server, PAM comes configured for basic password authentication by using
+Upon starting an Ubuntu 19.04 server, PAM comes configured for basic password authentication for SSH by using

 /etc/pam.d/common-auth within the

 /etc/pam.d/sshd configuration.
 Notice below on line 4 of the default

 /etc/pam.d/sshd configuration file packed with Ubuntu 19.04.
 PAM includes the

 /etc/pam.d/common-auth file and sequentially runs through the steps it requires.

 This page will only cover to and including line 14 of /etc/pam.d/sshd - the rest of these files were provided for completeness.